Paul lives in Thailand and has been married to a Buddhist for many years. He has observed merit-making inside and outside of temples.

 1. Giving to Monks

 Offering food to monks is a common way of making merit in Thailand.
 Monks are not allowed to cook for themselves.
 Therefore, every morning at daybreak, monks walk along the street carrying a big alms bowl.
-Residents kneeling with food offerings place it in the alms bowl.
+Residents kneeling with food offerings place them in the alms bowl.
 The monks then bestow blessings.

 Monks also receive offerings when Buddhists engage them to bless homes and motor vehicles.
 My wife and I made merit when we invited nine monks to bless our new home.
 We had food and drink for the monks and also donated money for their temple.
 After buying a new car, we also made merit by making a monetary offering to have a monk bless our car.